A Guide on Statutory leaves in Qatar

 Frequently asked questions

-As per Article 82, all workers who have fulfilled first three months of his/her service are eligible for sick Leave.
+As per Article 82, all workers who have fulfilled the first three months of his/her service are eligible for sick leave.

 An employer cannot terminate an employee on account of illness prior to availing him of the period designated for Sick leave as provide in the law.
 The service of the worker may be terminated at the end of the twelfth week of the sick leave if it has been proved by a report issued by the competent physician that the worker is unable to resume his work at that time